bookercodes/booker.codes/works/scrimba-pod.md

 The other driver of growth?
 Systematic content repurposing.

-Let's take a closer look at how we leverage social media to grow the podcast.
+Let's take a closer look at how we leverage social media and shortform content to reach new listeners.